catherinesyeh/digiweave/README.md

 # cs334 HW9
-Starter code for Lab 9
+Starter code for Lab 10

 # Lab Feedback

 ## Ready for Feeback?
- - [ ] Not completed, development is still in progress
+ - [x] Not completed, development is still in progress
- - [x] Completed, this lab is ready for review.
+ - [ ] Completed, this lab is ready for review.